Go to the Meteum home pageGo to the Meteum home page

 What's the atmospheric pressure in Fort Worth?

-The atmospheric pressure in Fort Worth today is 739 mmHg.
+The atmospheric pressure in Fort Worth today is 744 mmHg.
 The pressure forecast for tomorrow is 742 mmHg.
-Pressure in Fort Worth: normal, expected to reach 755 mmHg on Saturday.
+Pressure in Fort Worth: normal.